nhnduy/-Phone_and_Email_Scrapper_Application/README.md

 Email <br />
 Email <br />
 ... <br />
-Then it will return these values into the clipboard.
+Then it will return these values into the clipboard. <br />
+To use: Extract the zip and run the exe file (Windows only)